phatak-dev/blog/_posts/2014-07-30-spark-rdd-fold.md

  val listRDD = sparkContext.makeRDD(list)
 {% endhighlight %}

-Naive way : of doing it will by sorting.
+Naive way of doing it will by sorting.

 {% highlight scala %}
 val maxBySort = listRDD.reduce(_ max _)
  println("max is "+maxBySort)
 {% endhighlight %}

-But this ends up doing lot of shuffling and not neat mapping.
+But this ends up doing lot of shuffling.

 Let's rephrase the solution like this.
-Find maximum value in each partiotion and then reduce it to single value.
+Find maximum value in each partition and then reduce it to single value.

 {% highlight scala %}
 val maxByMap = listRDD.mapPartitions(iterator => {